usrbinsam/backups-of-denial/README.md

     - :exclamation: You will likely get a "Windows SmartScreen" alert for the first run.
       Click **More Info** > **Run anyway**.
 - Start playing

+## Troubleshooting

+If launching the executable does nothing, its probably crashing due to an invalid config, or a bad config.

+You can see the exit reason if you try launching from a command prompt.

+## Help

+Feel free to open a [GitHub Issue](https://github.com/usrbinsam/backups-of-denial/issues) if you need help or have a feature suggestion.

 ## TODO